asantos00/website/content/blog/deno/creating-a-deno-plugin.md

 We previously explored some of Deno's premises and how it addresses specific Node.js problems.
 But that's not why we are here today.

 Today we'll explore Deno plugins.
-If you haven't heard of them, Deno plugins enable users to write code in Rust that can be called from JavaScript.
+If you haven't heard of them, Deno plugins enable users to write code in Rust and then call it from JavaScript.

 ## Building a plugin